SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

 Using MAGPIE with Local-Version
 ================================

 The Local-Version of MAGPIE can be downloaded from github and run on a local machine.
 This version of MAGPIE is recommended for users who wish to keep their data private, or have >1000 input PDB files.
-The Local-Version of MAGPIE requires the user to have Python 3.6?? or higher installed on their machine, as well as the following Python packages: Numpy (1.18.5), Pandas (1.3.4), Matplotlib (3.4.3), Glob (0.7), Plotly (5.9.0), and Spicy (1.7.1).
+The Local-Version of MAGPIE requires the user to have Python 3 installed on their machine, as well as the following Python packages: Numpy (1.18.5), Pandas (1.3.4), Matplotlib (3.4.3), Glob (0.7), Plotly (5.9.0), and Spicy (1.7.1).
 The Local-Version of MAGPIE can be downloaded from the `MAGPIE Github repository <https://github.com/glasgowlab/MAGPIE/tree/local-version>`_.

 I. Install Dependencies
 ========================